suryapratapsinghsuryavanshi/solverjs/README.md

     // The output is : 10000000

 ### Centimetre to Yard => cmToYd(cm)
-    // the cmToYd() function are take centimeter value and return there
+    // The cmToYd() function are take centimeter value and return there
     // yard value.
     console.log(solverjs.cmToYd(1));
     // The output is : 0.010936132983377079